ProjectSunday/Public/comments.md

 This is the process your code and comments should go through.

-1. You understand the problem, and how to solve it with code, quickly write it out, don't waste time thinking about names, just focus on logic.
+1. You understand the problem, and how to solve it with code.
+Quickly write it out, don't waste time thinking about names, just focus on logic.

     ```
     var x = $(thing).height();